 The Anti-App Activity

-A book also changes the room.
-When a puzzle book lands on the table, everyone can see the invitation.
-A phone usually pulls attention inward.
-A paper puzzle can pull people back toward the same lamp, the same sofa, and the same small ritual.
+The experience also changes the room.
+A phone pulls attention inward.
+A puzzle book can pull people toward the same lamp, the same table, and the same small routine.
+One person can color while another solves Sudoku.
+A child can work on an ABC page while an adult searches for words.

 Try the 7-Day Paper Puzzle Challenge